Examples of SPPAS Solutions

 How can you do?

 Use the GUI or the CLI to perform the STANDALONE "Search for IPUs" automatic annotation.
-For the given example, there's no need to change the default parameters because it's read speech in French language.
+In the given example, there's no need to change the default parameters because it's read speech in French language.

 What's the result?